- Written by Dr.Mehmet Demircioglu

 How would I decide if surgery should go ahead?

-First, the patient must be able to understand the plan clearly, give informed consent, follow instructions, and protect the grafts after surgery.
-When the patient can do those things and the medication plan is known, anxiety by itself does not necessarily prevent a hair transplant.
+First, you must be able to understand the plan clearly, give informed consent, follow instructions, and protect the grafts after surgery.
+When you can do those things and the medication plan is known, anxiety by itself does not necessarily prevent a hair transplant.

 Then I review whether the sedative is already prescribed, whether the prescribing doctor agrees with the plan, whether the dose and timing are clear, whether alcohol and other sedating drugs are avoided, and whether safe transport is arranged.
 If those details are unclear, surgery should not depend on guesswork.

 The whole medical picture also matters.
-High blood pressure, heart disease, sleep apnea, asthma, antidepressants, stimulants, blood thinners, alcohol use, and panic symptoms can all change the plan.
-One tablet cannot be judged separately from the patient.
+High blood pressure, heart disease, sleep apnea, heavy snoring, asthma, lung disease, liver disease, antidepressants, stimulants, blood thinners, alcohol use, substance-use history, and panic symptoms can all change the plan.
+One tablet cannot be judged separately from the person taking it.

-The decision is straightforward here.
-A patient should not suffer through surgery in fear, but a patient should also not hide medication use to get through the day.
+My final decision is simple.
+You should not suffer through surgery in fear, but you should also not hide medication use to get through the day.
 If Xanax, Valium, or another benzodiazepine is truly needed, it should be part of a supervised medical plan.
-If the patient cannot safely proceed without improvising, waiting is the safer decision.
+If the plan depends on improvising, waiting is safer.